At Santa Catalina, relationships and community are at the core of our educational mission—in person or online.

 - Small class sizes.
 It’s important for students to be able to interact with their teachers and with each other.
 That’s why we keep class sizes small, even in a virtual environment.

 - Synchronous classes.
 Most classes meet live two times a week.
 Visual and performing arts classes meet once a week, while world language classes meet three times a week.

 - Asynchronous classes.
 Teachers also assign work that can be done independently at any time of the day.
 Most classes assign asynchronous work twice a week.

 - Co-curricular activities.
 Students can select from a menu of options in athletics, dance, theatre, and theatre tech, meeting at least three days a week after academic classes.

 - More ways to connect.
 All-school assemblies are held every Wednesday, followed by a rotation of club meetings and advising activities.

 We continue to offer all of the support our students receive while on campus.

 - All teachers host regular office hours and are available for one-on-one meetings.

 - Advisors continue to connect with their students synchronously on a regular basis in order to support student learning and socio-emotional well-being.

-- Our college counselors continue to meet with students and provide information through their News and Views newsletter.
+- Our college counselors continue to meet with students and provide information through a newsletter.